Bryan De La Cruz Player Props: Marlins vs. Rangers

 Rangers Pitching Rankings

-- The Rangers have the 14th-ranked team ERA among all MLB pitching staffs (4.14).
+- The Rangers have the 14th-ranked team ERA among all league pitching staffs (4.16).

-- The righty's most recent appearance was on Tuesday, July 25 against the Houston Astros, when he went five innings, surrendering six earned runs while giving up seven hits.
+- His last time out came on Wednesday against the Chicago White Sox, when the lefty tossed six scoreless innings while allowing two hits.

-- The 31-year-old has put up an ERA of 3.66, with 7.4 strikeouts per nine innings, in 19 games this season.
-Opponents have a .242 batting average against him.
+- The 32-year-old has a 4.36 ERA and 9.6 strikeouts per nine innings across 21 games this season, while giving up a batting average of .237 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.